avo-hq/docs/src/2.0/resources.md

 This command will generate a resource file under your `app/avo/resources` directory.
 The `app/avo` directory will hold all of your Avo configuration files.

-Inside the creates resource file will look like so:
+The created resource file will have the following code:

 ```ruby
 class PostResource < Avo::BaseResource